fionayyc/last-centurion/red-sector/logs/caylee-nsfw-clip020.md

 > "What exactly am I looking at"

-Loona's voice was a grow bemused, not angry.
+Kayla's voice was a grow bemused, not angry.
 She leaned in the doorway, arms crossed, wearing a tank and combat sweats.
 The low light flickered against her piercing red eyes.

 Caylee rolled onto her back and grinned upside down at her.

 > "Redline test.
 Hands-on troubleshooting.
 Wanna supervise?"

 There was a pause.
-Loona entered the room without a word, the doors closing behind her.
+Kayla entered the room without a word, the doors closing behind her.

 The log becomes partially corrupted here.
 Audio remains: